cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 “Voodoo Chile” (Jimi Hendrix) by the Jimi Hendrix Experience

-B00000DHZJ.01.TZZZZZZZEveryone should know by now the Jimi Hendrix story (if not, there are many excellent biographies).
-Born in Seattle in 1942, primarily influenced by the Chicago-style blues of Muddy Waters, he moved to New York City in late 1964 and called himself Jimmy James and the Blue Flames, already experienced at playing guitar in the bands backing Sam Cooke, the Isley Brothers, Ike and Tina Turner, and Jackie Wilson.
+Born in Seattle in 1942, primarily influenced by the Chicago-style blues of Muddy Waters, Jimi Hendrix moved to New York City in late 1964 and called himself Jimmy James and the Blue Flames, already experienced at playing guitar in the bands backing Sam Cooke, the Isley Brothers, Ike and Tina Turner, and Jackie Wilson.

 While even at that time he was inventive, fooling around with fuzz tone and feedback, he had not yet developed his unique vocal style.
 Chas Chandler, the Animals former bassist, was convinced by Linda Keith (one of the first of many Rolling Stones girlfriends) to check out Hendrix, and Chandler decided to bring him to England and pair him up with two white musicians, Noel Redding (a guitarist who picked up the bass when he met Hendrix) and Mitch Mitchell (a jazz drummer), to form in 1966 one of the first integrated groups, the Experience (posthumously renamed the Jimi Hendrix Experience).
 Hendrix’s triumphant return to America in 1967 with the Monterey Pop concert launched the Experience as a major rock group and Hendrix as a major star.